Tent Sites

 Helpful Tip: Selecting where to place your tent

 Experienced campers know how to select where to place their tent just by looking at it.
-Mainly because they have gained their experience by making mistakes.
-Here are a few tips to improve your experience.
+Because they have gained experience by making mistakes, here are a few tips to improve your experience.

 1. Look at overhead trees for dead wood.
-If there is a dead branch stay away from it, as it could snap at any time without warning.
+If there is a dead branch, stay away from it, as it could snap without warning.

 2. Look for higher ground.
 Do not place the tent in a low spot in the event of rain.
 You have not experienced camping until you have water running through your tent.

-3. Inspect the ground first by looking for roots from trees, as they can not be picked up and moved.
+3. Inspect the ground first by looking for tree roots, which can not be picked up and moved.
 Clear the area of all sticks and rocks.
 Lay out your ground cloth and lay down on it.
-If you are not comfortable, correct or move your location before setting up your tent.
+Correct or move your location if you are uncomfortable before setting up your tent.

-4. If you end up on a slope, sleep parallel with the slope with your head on the higher side.
+4. If you end up on a slope, sleep parallel to the hill with your head on the higher side.

 Helpful Tip: Marshmallow Sticks

-How many of us purchase the small twisted wire marshmallow sticks because we just don’t want to store longer sticks.
-You could go out and purchase retractable forks, but they are not cheap.
-Here is a trick that will turn those small sticks into long handled sticks, that you will not burn yourself with.
+How many of us purchase the small twisted wire marshmallow sticks because we don’t want to store longer sticks?
+You could buy retractable forks, but they are not cheap.
+Here is a trick: turn those small sticks into long-handled ones you will not burn yourself with.
 Purchase a few 3/8” dowels from the building center.
 Cut the twisted wire sticks off right after the handle where it starts to twist.
 Drill a hole in the end of the dowel slightly smaller than the twisted wire.
-Insert the wire into the new handle and you have a much longer stick.
-If the hole was drilled a little large use a little epoxy and it will not come loose.
+Insert the wire into the new handle, and you will have a much longer stick.
+If the hole was drilled extensively, use a little epoxy, and it will not come loose.

 Please visit our Contact Us page to ask us a question.
-Click here to make an online Reservation or call us at 320-558-2847.
+To make a reservation, call us at 320-558-2847.

 Scroll to Top